 “This is the fourth national Sustainability Award for Washington dairy farmers,” said Scott Kinney, DFW CEO.
 “I believe this speaks to our dairy community’s commitment to innovation.
 Consumers want to eat a diet that is not only healthy, but also good for the environment and our farmers have stepped up to meet and exceed those demands.”

 The national press release from the Innovation Center for U.S. Dairy is here.

 About Dairy Farmers of Washington

 Dairy Farmers of Washington is a farmer-funded organization that works to champion, promote and give voice to Washington dairy farmers and products, as well as the businesses and organizations that support them.
 For more information, visit www.wadairy.org.

-Headquartered in Seattle, Darigold, Inc. is the marketing and processing subsidiary of Northwest Dairy Association (NDA), which is owned by nearly 500 dairy farm families.
+Headquartered in Seattle, Darigold, Inc. is the marketing and processing subsidiary of Northwest Dairy Association (NDA), which is owned by over 350 dairy farm families.
 NDA members ship approximately 8.7 billion pounds of milk annually from farms in Washington, Oregon, Idaho and Montana.
 Darigold, Inc. produces a full line of dairy-based products for retail, foodservice, commodity and specialty markets, and is one of the largest U.S. dairy processors.
 Darigold, Inc. operates 11 processing plants throughout the Northwest, processing high-quality milk produced by its dairy farm families.
 For more information, see www.darigold.com.

 For Dairy Farmers of Washington: